travers-rhodes/TimewarpVAE/timewarp_lib/README.md

 ```

 ### Options:
+* ComplicatedFunctionStyleDecoder: (Two modules of fully connected layers, one which just takes in timestep (generating a vector) and one which just takes in latent value (generating a matrix).
+The results of these are then multiplied together using matrix multiplication to give the output pose for that timestep for that latent value.
+This is repeated for all the different timesteps to generate the full trajectory)
-* FunctionStyleDecoder: (fully connected layers which repeatedly take in timestep and latent value and output pose for each timesteps)
+* FunctionStyleDecoder: (fully connected layers which repeatedly takes in the timestep concatenated with the latent value and outputs pose for each timesteps)
+* OneDConvDecoderUpsampling: (fully connected followed by nn.Conv1d layers without striding.
+Instead of striding, before each convolution we (can) repeat elements to increase the length of the trajectory, using the `dec_gen_upsampling_factors` parameter.
+Does not use `ts` parameter)
 * OneDConvDecoder: (fully connected followed by nn.ConvTranspose1d layers (upconvolution).
 Does not use `ts` parameter)

 ## `vector_timewarpers.py`